julianocanuto/csv-notes/README.md

-✅ Note API supporting creation, retrieval, and in-place editing with status validation ✅ Tagging support so each note can track multiple categories ✅ React 18 + Ant Design UI for filtering, browsing, and editing notes inline ✅ Dockerfile and docker-compose setup with persistent data volume ✅ Docker Compose development environment with hot-reloading frontend and backend ✅ Project documentation outlining roadmap and contribution process
+✅ Note API supporting creation, retrieval, and in-place editing with status validation ✅ Tagging support so each note can track multiple categories ✅ React 18 + Ant Design UI for filtering, browsing, and editing notes inline ✅ Imported CSV explorer that displays each dataset with a notes column and quick filtering into the notes panel ✅ Dockerfile and docker-compose setup with persistent data volume ✅ Docker Compose development environment with hot-reloading frontend and backend ✅ Project documentation outlining roadmap and contribution process